7 Must-Haves in Your Carry-On for Airplane Travel with Toddlers

 1. Noise‑Cancelling Over‑Ear Headphones

-Why it’s genius: Blocks engine roar, helps tiny ears cope with pressure changes during takeoff/landing, and delivers calm and quiet moments even without screens.
+Why it’s genius: Blocks the engine roar, helps tiny ears cope with pressure changes during takeoff/landing, and delivers calm and quiet moments, even without screens.

-Mama bonus: It’s like a pacifier for kids that have outgrown them.
-More quiet moments mean less stares and glares from rubber-neckers two rows ahead.
+Mom win: It’s like a pacifier for kids that have outgrown them.
+More quiet moments and less stares and glares from the childless couple two rows ahead.

 2. Water or Mess-Free Colouring books

-No need to worry about your kiddos colouring on the windows.
-If you’ve got a little artist in tow, start stocking up on these books seasonally so you always have a few ready-to go.
-Re-usable sticker-books are great as well for fine motor skills practice: peel-and-place fun that’s mess‑free and endlessly reusable.
+No need to worry about your kiddos colouring on the windows!
+If you’ve got a little artist in tow, start stocking up on these books seasonally so you always have a few ready to go.
+Re-usable sticker books are great as well for fine motor skills practice: tactile-play fun that’s mess‑free and reusable.

 Mom win: No loose pieces and zero cleanup.